 Matthew has the rare ability to view and understand each case from his opponent’s perspective and design a tailored litigation strategy and approach to anticipate and overcome likely hurdles during the course of litigation.
 PilieroMazza’s clients appreciate his commitment and approach to assessing their claims, explaining the options available to them, and being honest and candid about their chances of success so they are able to make informed decisions during critical milestones in the litigation process.

 Before joining the firm, Matthew was an attorney at a regional law firm, representing businesses and individuals in complex civil litigation and labor and employment disputes.
 He also has held several positions focused on public policy development, analysis, and advocacy.
-An active member of PilieroMazza’s Healthcare Industry Team, Matthew has advocated on behalf of hospitals and community-based healthcare providers at both the state and federal level.
+A Co-Chair of PilieroMazza’s Healthcare Industry Team, Matthew has advocated on behalf of hospitals and community-based healthcare providers at both the state and federal level.
 He also interned in the office of Education and Sentencing Practice of the United States Sentencing Commission, where he analyzed policy issues concerning federal courts’ adherence to the Federal Sentencing Guidelines.

 Related Practice Areas

 - University of Miami School of Law, J.D., 2013, magna cum laude